How distance learning works

 • Accommodation and travel costs are met by the student.

 • For some programmes students are required to spend time in schools or centres.
-These Professional Practice blocks will be between two and eight weeks, and may occur twice a year.
+These Professional Practice blocks will be between three and eight weeks, and may occur twice a year.

 • The Professional Practice blocks allow students to learn through practical application and first-hand experience.
 These experiences enable the student, their lecturers and associate teachers to evaluate their developing knowledge and skill.
 The college endeavours to place students in local schools or centres but students may be expected to travel.
 Travel and accommodation costs are all met by the student.